 - Chaga: King of the Medicinal Mushrooms – David Wolfe (book)

-- Chaga Mushrooms – 5 heath benefits (article)
+- Chaga Mushrooms – 5 health benefits (article)

 - Anticancer activity of subfractions containing pure compounds of Chaga mushroom (Inonotus obliquus) extract in human cancer cells and in Balbc/c mice bearing Sarcoma-180 cells (article)